defold/doc/docs/en/faq/faq.md

 : Yes.
 The Defold beta editor checks for an update at startup, just like the Defold stable version does.

-<a name="external-git-tools"></a>

-Can I use external Git tools?

-: Absolutely, each Defold project is a Git repo so it's very simple:

-  1. Add the folder you selected for your project location to your Git client.
-(If you run editor 1, the project is found in "Defold/branches/[project_id]/[user_id]/[name_of_branch]")
-  2. Specify your Defold username.
-The password is the "Access token" that you find under "Settings" in the Defold Dashboard (the huge hexadecimal number).

-  You can now add, commit, revert, branch and merge as much as you want.
-Any changes are immediately reflected in Defold.

 ## Publishing games